COSHH Assessment & Air Sampling

 - Static sampling to detect, or monitor the composition of, substances emitted from processes at specific points

-Air sampling techniques are many and varied.
+The techniques of air sampling are many and varied.
 Direct-reading instruments are suitable for very short-term measurements.
-Usually it is more important to sample the air over several hours.
+Usually it is more important to sample at a constant rate over several hours.
 For this, a battery-operated pump is used to draw the air through a suitable sampling medium, such as a filter or a tube of absorbent polymer or charcoal.